artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

    .. note::

       Archivematica uses a directory tree structure to store AIPs.
 The tree is based on AIP UUIDs, which are 16-digit alphanumeric unique universal identifiers.
 Each UUID is broken down into a manageable 4-character chunk, or "UUID quad".
 Each quad represents a directory.
 The first four characters (the first UUID quad) of the AIP UUID will compose a subdirectory of the AIP storage.
 The second UUID quad will be the name of a sub directory of the first, and so on.
 The last four characters (the last UUID quad) are used to create the leaf of the AIP store directory tree, and the AIP with that UUID resides in that leaf.

 #.
-The Archival storage tab in the Archivematica dashboard consists of a table with
+The Archival storage tab in the Archivematica dashboard consists of a table
-   information about the stored AIPs.
+   with information about the stored AIPs.
 Use the up and down arrows in the column headers to sort by AIP name, size, UUID, date stored or status.
 Note that at the top of the table is the total size of the stored AIPs and the number of indexed files.

    .. image:: images/ArchStorTab1.*
       :align: center
       :width: 80%
       :alt: Archival storage tab showing stored AIPs

 #.
 To open a copy of the AIP, click on the AIP name.
-You can then open or download
+You can then open or
-   the zipped AIP.
+   download the zipped AIP.

 #.
 The AIP pointer file can be accessed by clicking on the Pointer file link.
-The
-   pointer file provides information on the AIP and its relationships to the Archivematica, DIPs, and other AIPs as appropriate.
+   The pointer file provides information on the AIP and its relationships to the Archivematica, DIPs, and other AIPs as appropriate.

 .. seealso::

    * :ref:`AIP structure <aip-structure>`
-   * `Archivematica METS file (wiki) <https://www.archivematica.org/wiki/METS>`_
+   * `Archivematica METS file (wiki)`_

 .. _aip-encryption:

-AIP Encryption
+AIP encryption
 --------------

 Beginning in the 1.7 version of Archivematica, institutions are able to encrypt